 1:1200 Scale Model Scratch-Building

-I have written the following articles describing modeling techniques for scratch building 1:1200
+John authored the following articles describing modeling techniques for scratch building 1:1200 ship models.

-Obviously, one can use a large variety of materials in scratch building model ships at 1:1200 scale.
-Friends have earnestly recommended sheet or block plastic, lime wood, sugar pine, resin-filled plastic, and maybe other materials that I have forgotten over the years.
-Most would tell me that I just plain couldn’t build respectable models using balsa wood as my basic material.
-Well, based on 37 years of experience, I disagree.
-I use balsa exclusively and am able to achieve credible results with elementary tools and really a minimum of time.
+Most would tell John that him he couldn’t build respectable models using balsa wood as my basic material.
+Based on 37 years of experience, he disagreed.
+John used balsa exclusively and was able to achieve credible results with elementary tools and really a minimum of time.
 Balsa does, however, have a more noticeable grain than other materials...

 Scratch-building the USS Arkansas